 In dealing with the early Root-Races in the Second Stanza, H.P.
-Blavatsky referred to the Chinese "Shan-Hai-King," or The Classic of Mountains and Seas, with its stories of "men having two distinct faces on their heads, before and behind, monsters with bodies of goats and human faces, etc." Scholars originally attributed The Classic to Yu the Great (~2100 BC) and more recently to a series of unknown contributors between the 3rd century BC and the 2nd century AD, but most likely it stretches back thousands upon thousands of years into unrecorded history.
-In 1953, Henriette Mertz published Pale Ink, which offered a fascinating study into The Classic from the perspective of geography (the Chinese sailed to North and South America thousands of years ago), but no one has been able to decode the meaning behind the scores of unusual animals, humans, and gods presented in its pages.
+Blavatsky referred to the Chinese "Shan-Hai-King," or The Classic of Mountains and Seas, with its stories of "men having two distinct faces on their heads, before and behind, monsters with bodies of goats and human faces, etc." Contemporary scholars attribute The Classic to a series of unknown contributors between the 3rd century BC and the 2nd century AD, but it was originally attributed to Yu the Great (2100 BC).
+In 1953, Henriette Mertz published Pale Ink as a fascinating study into The Classic from the perspective of geography (the Chinese sailed to North and South America thousands of years ago).
+But no one has been able to decode the meaning behind the scores of unusual animals, humans, and gods presented in its geography.
 Considering H.P.
-Blavatsky's comments, The Classic may be a compilation of all the "various animals and men, of fishes, reptiles and other monstrous animals assuming each other's shapes and countenances."
-That is, the characterizations in these myths resemble the interblended shapes and countenances of god, man, and animal in the early Root-Races of humanity.
-For example:
+Blavatsky's comments, The Classic may be a compilation of all the "various animals and men, of fishes, reptiles and other monstrous animals assuming each other's shapes and countenances" in the early Root-Races of humanity:

 On page 6, there is an animal living on Mount Loftyglare that looks like a human but with "hog bristles."

 On page 15, there is a bird living on Mount Ewenext that looks like an owl but with a human face.

 On page 20, there are deities living on Mount Sealstamp that possess a "human face" with a "horse's body" or an "ox's body."